-When it comes to start a print on demand store, you will have a variety of apps and suppliers that can provide print on demand products for your shopify POD store.
-Whether you’re selling apparel, coffee mugs, phone accessories or any other print on demand product.
+When it comes to start a print on demand store, you will have a wide variety of apps and suppliers that can provide print on demand products for your shopify print on demand store.
+Whether you’re selling apparel, coffee mugs, phone cases and phone accessories or any other print on demand product.
 You’ll have to find a supplier that offers products of your choice.

-To accomplish this there are some amazing apps to help your with your POD store.
+To accomplish this there are some amazing apps to help your with your print on demand store.

-Here are a few of the best apps out there for setting up, stocking, and running your Shopify store:
+Here are a few of the best shopify print on demand apps out there for setting up, stocking, and running your Shopify store:

-Printful, is one of the leading print on demand dropshipping suppliers.
-From custom shirts to mugs, Printful allows you to add your designs to a large variety of products and add them to your store with a few simple clicks.
+Printful, is one of the most popular print on demand dropshipping suppliers.
+From custom shirts to mugs, Printful allows you to add your custom designs to a wide range of custom products and add them to your store with a few simple clicks.

 Free Webinar: How to Quickly Start a Profitable Print-on-Demand Store

-Printify is a top-rated print-on-demand app for Shopify, offering general layout and design tools, along with a user-friendly product mock-up generator.
-Printify partners with printers in more than 90 countries, decreasing shipping times and allowing store owners more regionally specific customization options.
+Printify is a free to use top-rated print-on-demand app for Shopify, offering general layout and design tools, along with a user-friendly product mockup generator.
+Printify partners with printers in more than 90 countries, decreasing delivery times and allowing store owners more regionally specific customization options.

 This newer app prides itself on offering a huge variety of eco-friendly products like its 100% organic cotton fabrics.
 Packaging is zero-plastic and nearly all T-Pop processes are vegan-friendly, even down to the use of eco-friendly ink.